When creating content, you may need to add custom symbols and characters to your pages and posts.

 Prior to WordPress version 4.3, WordPress included an option in the “Formatting” section of the Writing Settings (Convert emoticons like 🙂 and 😛 to graphics on display) which instructed WordPress to convert all of the emoticons in your posts into graphical smileys.
 This checkbox was enabled by default and allowed users to turn off the feature by unticking the box.

-Special Characters – Useful Resources:
+Special Characters – Useful Information:

 Visit the sites below for additional information about special characters and symbols:

 Congratulations!
 Now you know how to add custom characters and symbols to your content.

 "Your training is the best in the world!
 It is simple, yet detailed, direct, understandable, memorable, and complete."
 Andrea Adams, FinancialJourney.org